joegaffey/svelte-wp-posts/README.md

 # Svelte WP Posts

-Test of using Svelte to render posts from the WordPress API.
+Use Svelte to render posts from the WordPress API.